Skip to content

 What life with Gorgeous George looks like

-Gorgeous George is a large young adult rabbit waiting at Bristol Animal Rescue Centre in Bristol.
+Gorgeous George is a small young adult rabbit waiting at Bristol Animal Rescue Centre in Bristol.

 Rabbits are social animals — most shelters recommend adopting them in bonded pairs rather than alone.
 They need fresh hay daily, several hours of out-of-cage time, and rabbit-safe spaces to explore.
 They live eight to twelve years, longer than many people expect.